-This is a comprehensive lesson on the French relative pronoun DONT for upper-intermediate B2 level learners.
-This advanced level lesson includes a grammar video tutorial (scroll down to watch) in which I explain rules and show you plenty of examples so you can see how this pronoun is used in context.
+This is a comprehensive lesson on the French relative pronoun dont for upper-intermediate B2 level learners.
+This advanced level lesson includes a grammar video tutorial (scroll down to watch) in which I explain rules and show you plenty of examples so you can see how the French relative pronoun dont is used in context.
 I will guide you through a 24 minute video, and you will feel as if we’re sitting together in a private lesson!
+You can download a PDF of this lesson in my private French Grammar Library.

 Relative pronouns link two parts of a sentence together.
 They make relative clauses and main clauses relate to one another.
 By using relative pronouns you can avoid repetition.

-DONT – OĂ™ – QUE – QUI – LEQUEL
+DONT – OÙ – QUE – QUI – LEQUEL

 In this lesson we will focus on DONT because it’s definitely the trickiest to use.